bitnet-io/bitnet-core/doc/README.md

 Setup
 ---------------------
-Bitnet Core is the original Bitnet client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitnet transactions, which requires a few hundred gigabytes of disk space.
+Bitnet Core is the original Qtum client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Qtum transactions, which requires several gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitnet Core, visit [bitnetcore.org](https://bitnetcore.org/en/download/).
+To download Bitnet Core, visit [qtumcore.org](https://qtumeco.io/wallet).

 Running
 ---------------------